copperleaf91/slithers/README.md

 <figure>
     <img src="images/manipulator_proposed.png"
          alt="The framework of SLITHERS which takes in a set of desired end effector poses, computes the desired state based off of an objective function, and executes the motion to achieve the desired states.">
-    <figcaption>The framework of SLITHERS which takes in a set of desired end effector poses, computes the desired state based off of an objective function, and executes the motion to achieve the desired states.</figcaption>
 </figure>

+*The framework of SLITHERS which takes in a set of desired end effector poses, computes the desired state based off of an objective function, and executes the motion to achieve the desired states.*

 ## Directories